glotzerlab/gsd/README.md

 ### Build Documentation

-Documentation builds with sphinx and requires that the python module is on the python path.
+Documentation builds with sphinx and requires that the python module is on the python path. ipython is also required to build the documentation.
 To build the documentation:

 ```bash